pepopowitz/your-first-react-app-exercises/exercise-3/README.md

 # Exercise 3

-## Modern JavaScript: Class Syntax
+## Modern JavaScript: Working With Variables

-This exercise introduces you to the class syntax feature utilized in modern JavaScript applications.
+This exercise introduces you to many features utilized in modern JavaScript applications for working with variables.

 The instructor will lead you through some code examples.
 Follow along!

 ### Setup

 This exercise utilizes unit tests for demonstration purposes.
 You don't need to know much about unit tests coming in.

 👉 Start your test suite.
 Open a new command window at the root of this project, and enter `npm run test-exercise-3`.